-Further, section VII of article 38 of the Federal Law for the Protection of Personal Information Held by Private Entities sets forth as a general obligation of the INAI:

-To cooperate with other supervising authorities and national and international entities, to help in the protection of personal information.
+Furthermore, section VII of article 38 of the Federal Law for the Protection of Personal Information Held by Private Entities sets forth as a general obligation of the INAI: 'To cooperate with other supervising authorities and national and international entities, in order to help in the protection of personal information.'

 Likewise, article 40 of the Federal Law for the Protection of Personal Information Held by Private Entities makes clear that this law constitutes the legal framework that any other authorities must observe when issuing any regulations that may imply the processing of PII, and said regulations must be issued in coordination with the INAI.
-This obligation is also included in articles 77 and 78 of the Regulations of the Federal Law for the Protection of Personal Information Held by Private Entities.
+This obligation is also included in articles 77 and 78 of the Regulations of the above law.